Best daily deals

 Limited carrier support

 If you need a cell phone for a senior relative or are an older person in the market yourself, there is plenty to keep in mind.
-As capable as smartphones are, they’re not always the easiest to use.
+As capable as the best smartphones are, they’re not always the easiest to use.
 That can be a big problem for anyone jumping into a new operating system.

 So what are the best cell phones for seniors?
 This guide answers this question by giving you several options in the smart and ‘traditional’ phone realms.